MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 ## 3 - Set the managed identity policy

 To allow the managed identity to perform continuous export, you must set a [ManagedIdentity policy](../managed-identity-policy.md) with `AutomatedFlows` specified in the `AllowedUsages` field of the policy object.
 This policy can be set on the cluster or database level.
+For an example, see the [cluster](#cluster) or [database](#database) tab.

 ### [Cluster](#tab/cluster)